Cannabinoid Chart With Simple Explanations

 Cannabinoids Chart With Simple Explanations

-All of the alphabet combinations can start to blend together, especially when everything looks the same.
-Between CBD, THC, CBG, CBN, and so on— the sheer number of cannabinoids leaves us tangled in a web of questions.
-There’s also some basic chemistry involved in outlining the top cannabinoids, which can cause us to feel intimidated.
+All of the alphabet combinations can start to blend, especially when everything looks the same.
+Between CBD, THC, CBG, CBN, and so on, the sheer number of cannabinoids leaves us tangled in a web of questions.
+Outlining the top cannabinoids also involves some introductory chemistry, which can cause us to feel intimidated.

 Cannabinoid chart: